 Perhaps the most important tip of all, your blog titles should be useful and be able to convey the key message of the content.
 Always know who you are writing for and avoid vague and confusing blog headlines.
 Your audience should be able to quickly determine if the blog post is applicable to them or not after reading the title, in addition to understanding what benefit they’ll receive from reading the article.

 Be sure to use action verbs and powerful adjectives to best develop your blog title.
-Using descriptive language not only helps your reader understand what the article is about, but it also makes for a more eye-catching title.
+Using descriptive language not only helps your reader understand what the article is about, but also makes for a more eye-catching title.
 For example, if your blog post is about dinner recipes, rather than using the title “Best Dinner Recipes,” try something more specific like “5 Italian Dinner Recipes You Can Make in Less Than 30 Minutes.”
 The second title is not only more informative, but it’s also more appealing.

 A good blog post title uses language that sets your content apart from the sea of blog posts available online today.
 Be sure to use words that add a dash of “oomph” to the post.
 For example, words like “things,” “awesome,” or “great” are used far too often.

-Marketing expert Neil Patel recommends using “trigger words,” which can help produce a spontaneous reaction in the reader, increase conversion rate, contribute to brand awareness, and reduce bounce rate.
+Marketing expert Neil Patel recommends using “trigger words,” which can help produce a spontaneous reaction in the reader, increase conversion rate, contribute to brand awareness and reduce bounce rate.
 A few examples of these trigger words include “free,” “new,” “proven,” and “never.”
 Trigger words are known to produce an emotional reaction in your reader and make them more likely to read your post.

 Make the Most of Numbers

-Listicles, a piece of writing or content presented in the form of a list, are one of the most popular blog post styles used today.
+Listicles, a piece of writing or content presented in the form of a list, is one of the most popular blog post styles used today.
 If you often write in a listicle format, be sure to use the numbers in your list to your advantage in your title.
 In fact, research has shown that blog post titles containing numbers resonate the best with online users.